OH-14/torque-server/README.md

-#torque-server

-##A Spring Boot backend application designed to manage sports tournaments, developed in Java 21, the project focuses on automatizing complex logic and export in JSON format.

-<<<<<<< HEAD
 # torque-server
 A Spring Boot backend application designed to manage sports tournaments, developed in Java 21, the project focuses on automatizing complex logic and export in JSON format.